wedding-photographer-ireland-014

 Do you like more posed and beautifully lit photographs?

-If yes, then go for a more traditional wedding photographer.
+If yes, then go for a more traditional or classic wedding photographer.
 They’ll spend more time getting you in the best light and pose to capture you looking your best.
+These are photos that are carefully arranged.
+You’ll be put in the best light and in the most flattering pose.
+Be prepared for a classic portrait session to take about 15 to 30 mins.

 Do you like more candid shots?